karyadavaeshnavi-web/cloud-engineer-journey/04-python-automation/notes/day21-conditionals.md

 - if, elif and else create decision logic.
 - Logical operators combine multiple conditions.

+  # Reflection

+Today I learned how Python programs make decisions using conditional statements.
+I understood the difference between assigning values and comparing values, and how `if`, `elif`, and `else` enable automation scripts to respond differently based on system conditions.
+I also learned how logical operators can combine multiple conditions, making monitoring scripts more practical for real Cloud Engineering scenarios.

 ---

 # Real Cloud Engineer Use Case